 - For the apple – chose whatever variety you like best.
 Then make sure to peel the apple before grating it.
 I used a cheese grater to grate the apple and then quickly chopped it into even smaller pieces – this makes sure you have lots of apple in every bite!

 Thanks for the best first year of blogging!
 Here’s to many more!!
 XOX

-- 1/2 cup roasted almond butter (peanut butter not recommended as a substitute)
+- 1/2 cup almond butter peanut butter not recommended as a substitute

 - 2 tablespoons honey